Block Island RI: Slow Down and Walk

 Access points can be found on Lakeside Drive, and along Old Mill, Cooneymus, West Side and Beacon Hill roads.
 Look for granite Greenway markers, turnstyles and steps over stone walls.

-Best Restaurants on Block Island RI
+Best Block Island Restaurants

 Paynes Killer Donuts, Block Island